Category

 By | Artists

-David formally exhibited since 2005.
-First with Arteast Ottawa, then he held solo shows, his first was “Experiments in Light” in 2008, at the Visual Arts Centre (VACO).
-He was a trail blazer at the time when pouring medium was first on the market.
-He had two major shows at the main Gallery of the Ottawa School of Art, both acrylic paintings.
+David W. Henderson (1938-2021) formally exhibited his artwork since 2005.
+He first began at Arteast Ottawa, eventually moving on to solo shows.
+The first show he held was called “Experiments in Light” in 2008, at the Visual Arts Centre (VACO).
+He was a trailblazer at the time when pouring, as an artistic medium, was first on the market.
+He had two major shows at the main Gallery of the Ottawa School of Art, both showcasing his acrylic paintings.
 He actively painted and regularly sold his works until 2020 from his large home gallery.
 He won several prizes in juried exhibits by Arteast and the Ottawa Art Association.

 Bev Durand